gigatskhondia/gigala/README.md

 With my diverse interests, I am using this repository as a testbed for my ideas to create software for artificial intelligence aided design.
 I hope that my work can inspire you to explore new ways that AI can be applied to your field.

 At present, Gigala software consists of topology optimization module, and offshore pipelay dynamics module (now separated into [Ocean Intella](https://github.com/gigatskhondia/ocean_intella) software).
 It uses artificial intelligence to assist an engineer in her design.
 You can use it as research or engineering analysis tool to design different physical components and elements.
-These days, Gigala is a pre-industrial grade software where it is capable of designing simple components like pins, hinges or small elements (within the power of personal computer).
+These days, Gigala is a pre-industrial grade software where it is capable of designing simple components like pins, hinges or small elements (within the power of a personal computer).
 However, if supercomputers were applied, Gigala already would have been software of full industrial grade.

 Philosophy  of the software:
 * free (accessibility)